Olena23/docker-installation-pc/Docker_installation_PC.md

 ```
 docker -v
 ```
 If you do not see the version as an output, you need to install Docker.
-Most modern computes can run Docker, If you have any doubts, please check the [official documentation](https://docs.docker.com/).
+Most modern computes can run Docker, if you have any doubts, please check the [official documentation](https://docs.docker.com/).

 ### Downloading and installing Docker